Home

 Where should an object be placed from a converging lens of focal length 20 cm, so as to obtain a real image of magnification 2?

-Find the distance of object from a concave mirror of focal length 10 cm so that image size is four time the size of the object.
+What is the distance of an object from a concave mirror of focal length 20 cm so that the size of the real image is three times the size of the object ?

 Distance of an object from a concave lens of focal length 20 cm is 40 cm.
 Then linear magnification of the image